 This may be obvious and I think most of us carry our phones everywhere with us anyway.
 But simply having your phone can be a lifesaver.
 And did you know that most phones have an emergency speed dial option?

 Honestly, I haven’t owned pepper spray since I was in college!
 I’ve lived in small suburban areas since, so never felt the need to carry it.
 But if you live in a large city, high-crime area, or it simply makes you feel safer, then please carry a small pepper spray product.

 So now you have all of the tools to keep you safe while walking your dog at night.
 Here are some extra tips to follow:

 Opt for a route you have taken in the daylight many times before, somewhere you easily know your way around.
 Walking alone in an area you don’t know can get confusing very quickly at night.
 The last thing you want to do is get lost at night walking your dog.

 As stated above, knowing where you are is helpful, but also be aware of other people and dogs around you.
 Keep your eyes wide open, always scanning your pathway.
 Keep a confident posture… criminals are always looking for the easy target.

-This goes with being aware of your surrounds when walking your dog at night.
+This goes with being aware of your surroundings when walking your dog at night.
 If you are wearing headphones, you won’t hear someone walking up behind you, or a car that may be out of control.
 Just enjoy the peacefulness of the night air.

-Okay, so I strongly advise against using flexi-leashes at any time of day because they are dangerous.
+Okay, so I strongly advise against using retractable leashes at any time of day because they are dangerous.
 But they are even more so when walking your dog at night.
 The long black thin line is impossible to see at night, which can cause tripping, your dog getting wrapped around a post, and in general you not being able to see your dog at a distance in the dark!